Maximizing Muscle Growth

 In general, maximum strength is best developed with 1–6 repetition maximum loads, a combination of concentric and eccentric muscle actions, 3–6 maximal sets per session, training to failure for limited periods, long interset recovery time, 3–5 days of training per week, and dividing the day’s training into 2 sessions.
 Variation of the volume and intensity in the course of a training cycle will further enhance strength gains.

-Another literature review is (TODO): Bird
+Another literature review Bird says:

 A third literature review (TODO) Wernbom concludes